Close reading

 In literary criticism, close reading is the careful, sustained interpretation of a brief passage of a text.
-A close reading emphasizes the single and the particular over the general, effected by close attention to individual words, the syntax, the order in which the sentences unfold ideas, as well as formal structures.
-A truly attentive close reading means thinking about both what is being said in a passage (the content), and how it is being said (the form, i.e. the manner in which the content is presented) and leading it to possibilities for observation and insight.
+It emphasizes the particular over the general, paying precise attention to individual words, syntax, and the order in which the sentences unfold ideas, as well as the formal structures of the text.

+Close reading involves considering both what is said in a passage (content) and how it is said (form), in order to make observations and offer interpretive insight.

 History

 Literary close reading and commentaries have extensive precedent in the exegesis of religious texts, and more broadly, hermeneutics of ancient works.
 For example, Pazand, a genre of middle Persian literature, refers to the Zend (literally: 'commentary'/'translation') texts that offer explanation and close reading of the Avesta, the sacred texts of Zoroastrianism.
 The scriptural commentaries of the Talmud offer a commonly cited early predecessor to close reading.
-In Islamic studies, the close reading of the Quran has flourished and produced an immense corpus.
-But the closest religious analogy to contemporary literary close reading, and the principal historical connection with its birth, is the rise of the higher criticism, and the evolution of textual criticism of the Bible in Germany in the late eighteenth century.
+In Islamic studies, the close reading of the Quran has produced an immense corpus.
+In Western textual scholarship, the rise of higher criticism and biblical textual criticism in 18th and 19th century Germany contributed to methods that treat texts as objects of analysis, independent of authorial or religious authority.

-In the practice of literary studies, the technique of close reading emerged in 1920s Britain in the work of I. A. Richards, his student William Empson, and the poet T.S.
-Eliot, all of whom sought to replace an "impressionistic" view of literature then dominant with what Richards called a "practical criticism" focused on language and form.
-American New Critics in the 1930s and 1940s anchored their views in similar fashion, and promoted close reading as a means of understanding that the autonomy of the work (often a poem) mattered more than anything else, including authorial intention, the cultural contexts of reception, and most broadly, ideology.
-For these critics, including Cleanth Brooks, William K. Wimsatt, John Crowe Ransom, and Allen Tate, only close reading, because of its attentiveness to the nuances and interrelation of language and form, could address the work in its complex unity.
+In the 1920s, British literary critics such as I. A. Richards, his student William Empson, and the poet T.S.
+Eliot, developed a method known as "practical criticism", which foregrounded linguistic detail and meaning over more impressionistic or biographical interpretation.

+American New Critics of the 1930s and 1940s advocated for close reading as a central critical technique.
+The New Critics argued that literary works should be treated as autonomous, self-contained objects of analysis and that attention to textual detail yields more dependable interpretation than appeals to authorial intent, cultural context, or historical background.
+For these critics such as Cleanth Brooks, William K. Wimsatt, John Crowe Ransom, and Allen Tate, close reading was the most effective means of engaging a literary work, as its focus on the interplay of language and form enabled analysis of the text’s internal coherence and complexity.
 Their influence on American literary criticism and English departments held sway for several decades, and even after New Criticism faded from prominence in American universities in the waning years of the Cold War, close reading remained a fundamental, almost naturalized, skill amongst literary critics.
-By the turn of the 21st century, efforts to historicize New Critical aesthetics and its apolitical pretense prompted scholars, especially in departments of English, to debate the fate of close reading, asking about its status as a critical practice.
+By the turn of the 21st century, efforts to historicize New Critical aesthetics and its apolitical pretense prompted scholars, especially in departments of English, to debate the fate of close reading, questioning its status as a critical practice.